Bijou Phillips Hospitalized After Quietly Dealing With Kidney Disease for Five Years

 Fortunately, the rep adds, "She recently found out one of her friends is a match and is optimistic she will be having a transplant soon."

 Phillips and Masterson wed in 2011 and welcomed a baby girl, Fianna Francis Masterson, into the world on Valentine's Day in 2014.
-She just turned 2-years-old on Tuesday.
+She just turned 3-years-old on Tuesday.

 Our thoughts and prayers are with the family at this time.